 How Does Early Retirement Sound to You?

-Every day we get calls, emails and inquiries from individuals across the United States who ask us, “Can I retire even though I haven’t reached the magic age of 59½?”
+Every day we get calls, emails, and inquiries from individuals across the United States who ask us, “Can I retire even though I haven’t reached the magic age of 59½?”
 Early retirement is absolutely doable with a properly structured 72(t) Series of Equal Periodic Payments (SEPP).

-The Internal Revenue Code 72(t) SEPP requires him to take income for a minimum of 5 years or until the age of 59½ whichever is longer, so he will need to commit to 6½ years of payments (age 53 to 59½) to satisfy the IRS 72(t) rules and requirements.
-We will set up and manage this plan to pay him monthly income.
+The Internal Revenue Code 72(t) SEPP requires him to take income for a minimum of 5 years or until the age of 59½, whichever is longer, so he will need to commit to 6½ years of payments (age 53 to 59½) to satisfy the IRS 72(t) rules and requirements.
+We will set up and manage this plan to pay him a monthly income.

 Also, we were able to “mirror” his current 401(k) choices from an asset allocation standpoint in addition to adding some guarantees and features that were not available in his current 401(k) plan.
-This gentleman has been pleased with his 401(k) plan due to the performance over the past several years and he was happy to hear that we were able to establish an IRA that offered him more Investment options than his current 401(k) in addition to other valuable features and benefits that were important to him and his family at this important time in his life.
+This gentleman has been pleased with his 401(k) plan due to the performance over the past several years, and he was happy to hear that we were able to establish an IRA that offered him more Investment options than his current 401(k) in addition to other valuable features and benefits that were important to him and his family at this important time in his life.

-Early Retirement utilizing a properly structured 72(t) is an excellent option to create penalty-free income.
+Early retirement utilizing a properly structured 72(t) is an excellent option to create penalty-free income.

 Again, please make sure you get competent advice from a wealth management firm that specializes in this area of financial planning.

 Stuart J. Spivak, LUTCF, RFC is Senior Partner at The Spivak Financial Group and Founder of 72(t) Professor.com.
 He can be reached at (888) 477-4825 or 72TSpecialist@spivakfinancial.com.